 Ramsey Is Right About Income, But the Path Is Narrow

-Ramsey’s core prescription is income growth, and on this he is correct.
+Ramsey’s core prescription is income growth, and on this point he is correct.
 “I don’t know all the obstacles.
 You’ve got a lot of them,” he acknowledged.
 “But what I do know is you need more income for sure.”
-He pointed to Darren’s data analytics background as the lever, noting that data analytics professionals can earn $200,000 in the private sector.
+He pointed to Darren’s data analytics background as the primary lever, noting that data analytics professionals can earn $200,000 in the private sector.

 Heads Up: Suze Orman Warns: Married Couples Who Do This Are Putting Their Finances at Risk